seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 SELECT uid from ways) users
 ;
 ```
-2897 Unique users have entered data
+2897 Unique users have entered data.

 * number of nodes and ways
 To find nodes: